Kong/hashicorp-consul-blogposts/ConsulConnect/README.md

 #  System Requirements

 - A Kubernetes Cluster.
 This exercise was done on an AWS EKS Cluster.
-Both Consul Connect and Kong for Kubernetes support any Kubernetes distribution.
+Both Consul Connect and Kong Enterprise support any Kubernetes distribution.
 - kubectl
 - Helm 3.x
 - Consul CLI locally installed.